Naja nigricincta: Description

 Like all other Naja species, this snake can flatten its head and neck into a hood.
 The head and hood are uniformly dark brown or black.

 The venom of Naja nigricincta can cause massive hemorrhaging, necrosis and paralysis in bite victims.
 These snakes can also spit their venom, hitting their enemies with great accuracy and causing temporary or permanent blindness.

+Fourteen patients with proven N.nigricollisbites, who were seen in the savanna region of Nigeria, did not exhibit the neurological signs, such as cranial nerve lesions and respiratory paralysis, expected following Elapid poisoning.
+All had local swelling, in eight cases involving the entire limb, and ten developed local tissue necrosis.

 Distribution

 This species is native to parts of southern Africa (southern Angola, Namibia, Botswana, Lesotho, and South Africa).

+The snake frequents human habitation, both urban and rural, and is commonly found inside dwellings.
+The majority of bites occur at night while the victims are asleep.